canonical/lxd/doc/api-extensions.md

 The API extension adds indication whether the LXD version is an LTS release.
 This is indicated when command `lxc version` is executed or when `/1.0` endpoint is queried.

+## `oidc_groups_claim`

+This API extension enables setting an `oidc.groups.claim` configuration key.
+If OIDC authentication is configured and this claim is set, LXD will request this claim in the scope of OIDC flow.
+The value of the claim will be extracted and might be used to make authorization decisions.